 Digital Bryn Mawr

-Under President Cassidy's leadership, beginning during her tenure as provost, Bryn Mawr has been a pioneer in blended learning in the liberal arts, bringing 40+ partner institutions together through Next Generation Learning Challenges, Mellon, Teagle, and TIDES grants to integrate online learning components into residential education across disciplines.
-A signature of President Cassidy's approach has been to study how well these combined online and active in-class approaches support students’ learning in STEM, humanities, social sciences, and interdisciplinary courses.
-Bryn Mawr hosts an annual Blended Learning Conference, bringing a now international community of faculty, educational technologists, librarians, and academic administrators together to learn from one another’s experiments and effective practices.
-Building on this tradition of academic innovation, we continue to develop institutional practices that foster improved learning and professional outcomes for Bryn Mawr students and alumnae/i.
-Bryn Mawr faculty, students, staff, and administrators also participate actively in cross-institutional collaborations as members of the Liberal Arts Consortium for Online Learning (LACOL).
+Under President Cassidy’ leadership and beginning during her tenure as provost, Bryn Mawr has pioneered use of blended learning in the teaching of the liberal arts.
+Bringing together 40+ partner institutions through programs funded by a series of grants from major national foundations, President Cassidy led an initiative to investigate how to best combine online and active in-class approaches to support student learning in STEM, humanities, social sciences, and interdisciplinary courses.
+The College hosts an annual Blended Learning Conference that brings together an international community of faculty, educational technologists, librarians, and academic administrators to learn from one another to foster improved learning and student success.
+Bryn Mawr faulty, students, and staff also participate actively in the Liberal Arts Collaborative for Digital Innovation.

-Bryn Mawr’s signature Digital Competencies Program provides a map for students seeking curricular and co-curricular opportunities to gain experience and fluency with digital tools and methodologies.
-The digital competencies model is woven through course assignments, campus jobs, internships, independent and collaborative research projects with colleagues across campus supporting students’ reflection on and presentation of the digital competencies that they’ve developed and the ways their capabilities enable them to pursue their desired pathways beyond Bryn Mawr.
+Bryn Mawr’s signature Digital Competencies Program provides a map for students seeking curricular and co-curricular opportunities to gain experience with an array of digital tools and methodologies.
+The model is woven through course assignments, campus jobs, internships, and research projects, and supports students in reflecting on and presenting how these skills support their post-graduation career and graduate study pathways.

-Digital scholarship encompasses a wide range of digital methods and tools, from digital mapping (GIS) to data visualization to network analysis.
-The digital scholarship program at Bryn Mawr serves as a hub for faculty, students, and staff pursuing collaborative projects within and across disciplines that cultivate digital proficiencies.
-Through this program, we equip and empower the Bryn Mawr community to make informed choices about how they will interact with, create, and critique digital technologies.
+Digital scholarship at Bryn Mawr encompasses the use of a wide range of digital methods and tools, from GIS to data visualization to network analysis and more.
+The digital scholarship program serves as a hub for faculty, students, and staff within and across disciplines to learn, collaborate, and make informed choices about interacting, creating, and critiquing digital technologies.